Kathy Moates’ most prized piece of Auburn memorabilia is a houndstooth hat.

 She got the hat at the 1969 Iron Bowl.
 Auburn’s first win over Bama in five years.
 Bear Bryant’s worst defeat ever.
 It was a crazy game.
 Auburn players were faking punts from their own goal line on a whim.
 Auburn students were running onto the field to kneel and shout “hallelujah” when the fake punts turned into touchdowns.
 People were writing songs.

-“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, who was in her freshman year at Auburn in 1969.
+“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, an Auburn freshman at the time.
 She and her date were at the game, sitting above one of Legion Field’s tunnel exits.
 “He just hauled off and threw it, and I caught it.”

 And in that moment, Shug Jordan’s houndstooth hat became, for a time, the most famous houndstooth hat in Alabama, maybe even the country.

-But Shug had also been wearing his houndstooth headpiece for at least a couple of years, often at games; there are several shots of him wearing or holding it on the sidelines in the 1969, 1970, and 1971 Glomerata, not to mention that Golden Flake ad.
+Regardless, Shug had also been wearing his houndstooth headpiece for at least a couple of years, often at games; there are several shots of him wearing or holding it on the sidelines in the 1969, 1970, and 1971 Glomerata, not to mention that Golden Flake ad.
 And no one batted an eye at the pattern choice.
 No one thought copycat! — there was no cat around to copy, except for maybe Shug himself, who according to his daughter regularly hit up Brooks Brothers in New York City for all manner of houndstooth apparel.
 He had purchased this particular fedora overseas in 1967.
 And it meant a lot to him.

 “I got the hat two years ago in Ireland and it was pretty well battered up,” Shug told sportswriters after the game.
 “I guess I’ll never know what happened to my old hat.”